ChrisUustal/smartwatch/README.md

 to take this any further than I already have, then wait until after the global chip shortage, design a custom debug-friendly PCB, and then you might have something people will actually want to look at.
 An 18mm thicc watch is *not* attractive.
+## Non-Class Things:
+#### Will I support this project?
+No, don't assume I will.
+I might update it in the future, and if so, cool!
+But I also might not, so don't hold your breath.
+#### Can you use this?
+Of course, everything is open source and you're free to use it for your own personal projects.
+If you use it to start a company or sell a product or something, cool--give me a shoutout and shoot me a message so I can see what cool stuff you're making.